sahilchalke/StorageManager-AdvanceDatabaseOrganization/README.txt

 III.
 Build and Run
 ------------------
 A. Build
+      1. For default build
 	$ make clean
 	$ make
+      2. For additional test cases
+        $ make clean
 	$ make my_assign1

 This will clean build the storage manager and create an executable named assign1(default)